 Praise more than you criticize: In the 1970s, two relationship experts, Gottman and Levenson sought to understand what made some couples stay together and pushed other couples to divorce.
 They found that the perfect ratio to a happy relationship is 5 to 1, meaning that to develop strong and positive relationships, each negative interaction requires at least five positive interactions.
 The parent-child relationship works more or less along the same lines.
 The more you notice your child’s positive behavior, the higher the chances that that behavior will be repeated.

 Positive reinforcement is one of the most effective discipline strategies capable of reducing or eliminating the most problematic behavior in children, but it can only work if it is applied effectively.
-The Positive Behavior Kit walks you through the effective application of this discipline strategy and highlights the pitfalls you should avoid.
+The Positive Behavior Kit walks you through the effective application of this discipline strategy and highlights the pitfalls to avoid.

-Inappropriate behavior of 6-10-year-old children
+Inappropriate behavior of 6- to 10-year-old children

 Highly effective discipline methods for 6 to 10 year olds